Audebert96Adamo/Audebert96Adamo/README.md

 - 👋 Hi, I’m Adamo

-- 🌱 I’m currently learning HTML / CSS / Javascript and PHP.
+- 🌱 I’m currently learning Javascript and PHP AND PYTHON .

 - You can find 2 types of repository on my github : project and model